A photo of a man and a woman from the What is VISP video.

 How can I explain this situation to my healthcare provider?

 • Give the provider your study coordinator’s contact information.
-Ask the provider to call the study site or the HVTN VISP Testing Service directly — U.S. toll free at 1.800.327.2932.
+Ask the provider to contact the study clinic or the HVTN VISP Testing Service directly — U.S. - 1.800.327.2932 or vtn.core.vispcounselor@hvtn.org; Africa - +27 82 337 0783 or vtn.visp.ops.sa@hvtn.org; or Latin America – vtn.visp.ops.la@hvtn.org.

-• If you have to, simply say “no” to the HIV test, and then ask the study site or the HIV Vaccine Trials Network to help.
+• If you have to, simply say “no” to the HIV test, and then ask the study clinic or the HIV Vaccine Trials Network to help.
 We are happy to work with you to resolve your situation.

 How long does VISP last?